 Pamela Demory teaches courses in advanced composition, style in the essay, scientific writing, writing in the health professions, writing in fine arts, writing in film studies, and queer cinema.
-Currently she is serving as Assistant Director of Advanced Composition and as Production Editor for WOE (Writing on the Edge).
+Currently she is serving as Production Editor for WOE (Writing on the Edge).
 She has also taught English courses in the 20th-century British novel, British Modernism, the short story, and film as narrative.
 For six years she served as editor of Prized Writing, the anthology of prize-winning student essays, and administered the Prized Writing contest.
 Her writing and research interests include adaptation studies, film as narrative, popular culture (fiction, film, and television), and queer cinema.
 In addition to the publications listed below, she has presented conference papers on a wide variety of subjects, including adaptations of Heart of Darkness, Wise Blood, the stories of Raymond Carver, Pride and Prejudice, Twilight, Gods and Monsters, and The Celluloid Closet; the topics of queer romantic comedies, writer movies, and based-on-a-true-story movies; and queer film and television, including Queer as Folk and Hedwig and the Angry Inch.
+Her most recent book is Queer/Adaptation, a collection of essays on the intersection of "queer" and "adaptation."

 Ph.D., English — University of California, Davis — 1990 [Dissertation: “A Wilderness of Words”: Referentiality in the Works of Joseph Conrad]